 You can control how aggressively View creates linked-clone virtual machines on a datastore by using the storage overcommit feature.
 This feature lets you create linked clones that have a total logical size larger than the physical storage limit of the datastore.

-This feature works only with linked-clone pools.
+This feature works only with linked-clone pools and automated farms.

 - In View Administrator, select .